petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 structures may be dissipated in an exaggerated way.
 However, exploring the mesh topology parameter space would have been prohibitive.

+>So the SA and SST took the same time?

+Since the chosen SA time step was about half that of the SST, the SA model did take longer to solve, though they were still the same order of magnitude.
+We decided it wouldn't be useful to readers to give very specific metrics of solver time since there could be many intervening variables, e.g., hardware.

 >Did you prove that the meshing of the outer walls didn't affect the results.

 We did not, but if we inspect the velocity fields, which don't extend out all